Perimenopause - 5 things every woman should know

 1. Perimenopause occurs in your 40s, not in old age:

 Many people in our western society associate menopause with old age.
 But this is a myth!
 On average, women start to experience perimenopause between the ages of 42 and 47.
+The average age for your period to stop (menopause) is 51.

 2. Perimenopause can be more symptomatic than menopause: